vivekr123/Correctness-of-a-simple-compiler/README.md

 # Correctness of a Simple Compiler for Expressions in Reverse-Polish Notation

 A proof for a simple compiler for expressions in reverse-polish notation.
-Based on Dr. William Young's original proof, this proof guides <a href="http://www.cs.utexas.edu/users/moore/acl2/">ACL2</a>, an automated theorem prover, to prove the correctness of a compiler for reverse-polish notation expressions with valid operations +,-, and *.
+In collaboration with Dr. William Young, we developed this proof that guides <a href="http://www.cs.utexas.edu/users/moore/acl2/">ACL2</a>, an automated theorem prover, to prove the correctness of a compiler for reverse-polish notation expressions with valid operations +,-, and *.

 The approach: